 Today we flipped the script on our traditional webinar format, hosting a lively and fast-paced panel of HR leaders uncovering their best practices and internal programs for growing their manager talent at scale.

 But why is manager development important to Blueboard?
-I thought you focused on rewards and recognition?
+I thought you focused on employee rewards and recognition?

 It turns out that managers are an incredibly value tool for driving employee engagement (as bad managers contribute to 70% of the variance in your engagement surveys, per Gallup), and at Blueboard we support a host of great companies empowering their managers to recognize and reward their top ICs with experiential gifts for employees.

 Empowering managers to reward great work does a number of things for your company culture: